pinknetworkx/atomicassets-contract/README.md

 - **Backing assets with Core Tokens**

-	Assets can be backed by the respective core token of their network (e.g. EOS/ WAX).
+	Assets can be backed by standard fungible tokens (e.g. EOS/ WAX).
 Those tokens can only be freed by burning the asset, thus allowing dapps to give their asset a guaranteed intrinsic value.

 - **Powerful Trade Offers**